isaacs/minimatch/README.md

   string is first processed with `minimatch.levelTwoFileOptimize()` or similar.

+### platform

+When set to `win32`, this will trigger all windows-specific behaviors (special handling for UNC paths, and treating `\` as separators in file paths for comparison.)

+Defaults to the value of `process.platform`.

 ## Comparisons to other fnmatch/glob implementations

 While strict compliance with the existing standards is a